DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

   Seek sincerity             57%     43%
   Offer sincerity            50.5%   49.5%

+Table 5 What *Shengnv* Seek and Offer in Love Monologue

 ## Discussion

 *Shengnv* in the present study tended to emphasize their personality and intelligence rather than physical attractiveness when self-presenting at dating websites.
-Many of them chose “*qi zhi nv*”, “*xiu wai hui zhong*”, and “*mei qing mu xiu*” as their self-presentation.
+Many of them chose '*qi zhi nv*', '*xiu wai hui zhong*', and '*mei qing mu xiu*' as their self-presentation.
 All of such tags emanate their elegance, brilliance and charm as a result of their education and knowledge.
 They preferred to choose chrysanthemum as their avatar, blooming in autumn while most other flowers come out in spring.
 It symbolizes the character of being unwilling to compete with others and persevering in Chinese culture.
-Therefore, chrysanthemum is different from the flamboyant peony, figuratively, “*yong rong hua gui*”, which was chosen by a fraction of informants.
+Therefore, chrysanthemum is different from the flamboyant peony, figuratively, '*yong rong hua gui*', which was chosen by a fraction of informants.

 As a group that has been exposed to higher education and working in foreign enterprises and *Fortune* 500-enlisted companies, *shengnv* presented a combination of traditional virtues of Chinese women and Western influence.
-Confucian virtues emphasized women’s compliance, modesty, and caring for the parents.[^14_Fu_104] Many informants in this study selected “kind-heartedness” and “filial piety” as their self-tags.
+Confucian virtues emphasized women's compliance, modesty, and caring for the parents.[^14_Fu_104] Many informants in this study selected 'kind-heartedness' and 'filial piety' as their self-tags.
-Vicky, a participant, wrote in About Me, “Elegant enough to show around to guests and diligent enough to make tasty cuisines; demure as a maiden and agile as a rabbit; gentle and kind; caring and elegant.”
-Rachel said, “To better take care of my parents, men living outside of Shanghai will not be considered.”
+Vicky, a participant, wrote in About Me: "Elegant enough to show around to guests and diligent enough to make tasty cuisines; demure as a maiden and agile as a rabbit; gentle and kind; caring and elegant".
+Rachel said, "To better take care of my parents, men living outside of Shanghai will not be considered".
 By the same token, informants sought filial piety in their prospective partners.
-Soul Coffee wrote, “I hope he can […] show filial piety to his parents.
-Those who are immature and disrespectful to parents, please stay away from me.”
-A Ning mentioned, “I hope he is filial to his parents, virtuous and aspiring.”
+Soul Coffee wrote, "I hope he can […] show filial piety to his parents.
+Those who are immature and disrespectful to parents, please stay away from me".
+A Ning mentioned, "I hope he is filial to his parents, virtuous and aspiring".
 Some *shengnv* in this study also looked forward to Western lifestyle and taste.
-They referred to themselves as “*xiao zi nv*”, translated from “petit bourgeoisie”, who are office workers for foreign companies with good English proficiency and education, consuming foreign products and enjoying Western art.[^14_Fu_105] So it is not surprising that four percent of the informants wished their prospective partner could be either in Shanghai or abroad.
+They referred to themselves as '*xiao zi nv*', translated from 'petit bourgeoisie', who are office workers for foreign companies with good English proficiency and education, consuming foreign products and enjoying Western art.[^14_Fu_105] So it is not surprising that four percent of the informants wished their prospective partner could be either in Shanghai or abroad.
 Xiaoxiong got her undergraduate education abroad and self-claimed as a Christian.
 Some key words she used to describe herself were Hong Kong-style milk tea/church/American TV dramas/European and American pop music.
-She said, “I don’t care about his location.
-But it would be better should he live and work in Shanghai/Zhejiang[^14_Fu_106]/Hong Kong/abroad.”
-This again confirmed Farrer’s observation that dating a foreigner was an outcome of their cosmopolitan lifestyle.[^14_Fu_107] The divergent preference of Shanghai *shengnv* shows Chinese values for women maintain persistent bearing on them.
+She said, "I don't care about his location.
+But it would be better should he live and work in Shanghai/Zhejiang[^14_Fu_106]/Hong Kong/abroad."
+This again confirmed Farrer's observation that dating a foreigner was an outcome of their cosmopolitan lifestyle.[^14_Fu_107] The divergent preference of Shanghai *shengnv* shows Chinese values for women maintain persistent bearing on them.
 However, global mobility has also expanded the spectrum for their mate selection.

-Their educational background and decent jobs enlarged *shengnv*’s horizons and empowered them financially.
+Their educational background and decent jobs enlarged *shengnv*'s horizons and empowered them financially.
 Maggie worked as a consultant, making more than 20,000 yuan[^14_Fu_108] a month.
 Her self-disclosure was representative.
-She said, “I spend most time on my work.
+She said, "I spend most time on my work.
 (But my time is flexible.)
 After all, dedicating to my career gives me the sense of achievement.
 Before I settle down with a family of my own, I would love to devote myself to things with output.
 After all, having sufficient and disposable money is one of the cornerstones of the beautiful future […] I hope I can have some power of influence in my own field.
 Of course, I want to be financially free as soon as possible.
 I will never want to retire.
-Work is part of life.”
+Work is part of life".

 Therefore, *shengnv* pursued personality and sincerity more than financial security.
-Xiaoyou said, “I am not that much materialistic.
+Xiaoyou said, "I am not that much materialistic.
-Don’t care much about houses or cars.
+Don't care much about houses or cars.
 It will be good to make these come true with you.
-But most importantly, you should be a smart and aspiring man.”
-Ling, who studied and worked abroad before, emphasized, “I prefer independence in thoughts and finance.
-So I don’t want my emotional life to be bothered by materialistic standards.
-I look for a healthy, easy-going, down-to-earth, and accommodating guy who has the same values as me.”
+But most importantly, you should be a smart and aspiring man".
+Ling, who studied and worked abroad before, emphasized, "I prefer independence in thoughts and finance.
+So I don't want my emotional life to be bothered by materialistic standards.
+I look for a healthy, easy-going, down-to-earth, and accommodating guy who has the same values as me".

 Considering the extensive media coverage and presentation of extra-marital affairs, sense of responsibility and honesty were the most-sought disposition.
 Some personal profiles also showed the social pressure to *shengnv*.
 They even used this label for self-reference.
-Xyxy wrote, “Even though I’m already an aging *shengnv*, nothing can prevent me from showing my love to life.
-I won’t make do with a man easily […] If you are sincere to me, I will reward with sincerity, treating you and your family well.”
-Arrogant Dinosaur asked herself, “How come I become leftovers?
-But I am a leftover woman now.”
-Jiayuan’s investigation about *shengnv* showed that more than half of the women aged 28-33 acknowledged the identity as a leftover woman.[^14_Fu_109] Sixty-six percent of shengnv thought this word was neutral and their
+Xyxy wrote, "Even though I'm already an aging *shengnv*, nothing can prevent me from showing my love to life.
+I won't make do with a man easily […] If you are sincere to me, I will reward with sincerity, treating you and your family well".
+Arrogant Dinosaur asked herself, "How come I become leftovers?
+But I am a leftover woman now".
+Jiayuan's investigation about *shengnv* showed that more than half of the women aged 28-33 acknowledged the identity as a leftover woman.[^14_Fu_109] Sixty-six percent of shengnv thought this word was neutral and their